PGtheVRguy/tba-led-display/README.md

 If you have any issues, please file an issue.
 The code isn't great as it's my first time messing with Python, but I hope it works well enough!

+Made by Noah/PGtheVRguy (who's on FRC 7211 >:3)

-This was NOT made on behalf of First Robotics or The Blue Alliance, all trademarks belong to them and other legal stuff similar to that.
+This was NOT made on behalf/affiliated of/with First Robotics or The Blue Alliance, all trademarks belong to them and other legal stuff similar to that.
 I just wanna have a cool way to view matches :3